-- Patients should receive at least 2 weeks of combination therapy with IV liposomal amphotericin B and voriconazole. - The decision to discontinue amphotericin B and treat the patient with voriconazole monotherapy depends on multiple factors, including clinical improvement and improvement in CSF parameters.
-Decreasing CSF beta-D-glucan levels can suggest the infection is improving.
-Decisions to patient disposition after hospitalization will depend on these factors, as well as the ability to ensure close outpatient follow-up with close monitoring of serum voriconazole levels. - Prolonged antifungal therapy is expected, and treatment duration should be tailored based on the clinical response to treatment.
+- The optimal duration of combination treatment is unknown. - Decreasing CSF beta-D-glucan levels can suggest the infection is improving.
+Decisions about patient disposition after hospitalization will depend on clinical improvement, as well as the ability to ensure close outpatient follow-up with close monitoring of serum voriconazole levels. - Prolonged antifungal therapy is expected, and treatment duration should be tailored based on the clinical response to treatment.
 Individual patient management decisions, including choice of long-term antifungal treatment regimens, should be made in consultation with neurology and infectious diseases specialists. - A minimum of 3-6 months of antifungal treatment should be considered.
 Management of these infections will likely vary substantially depending upon individual patient circumstances. - Treatment will likely need to continue for at least 6 months and longer in patients with more severe disease or underlying immunosuppression. - Monitoring of symptoms after completion of therapy is important to detect potential relapse of infection (see section: Considerations for monitoring clinical status after cessation of antifungal treatment)